Spanish football rivalries – Derbies in La Liga

 The big derby in Catalunya is between the two major clubs in the city of Barcelona and is also known as the Derbi barceloni.
 It has been one of the most one-sided rivalries in European football with FC Barcelona the dominant force, but their rare derby slip-ups have often been memorable.

-One of the sweetest moments for Espanyol fans was not even a victory, but a 2-2 draw at Camp Nou in a match dubbed “El Tamudazo” as visiting forward Raul Tamudo scored a brace late in the 2006/07 season which proved decisive in Barcelona’s failure to win the league.
+One of the sweetest moments for Espanyol fans was not even a victory, but a 2-2 draw at Camp Nou in a match dubbed “El Tamudazo” as visiting forward Raul Tamudo scored a brace late in the 2006/07 season.
+That proved decisive in Barcelona’s failure to win the league.

 Barcelona vs Espanyol